Printing Terms

 Titanium Dioxide

-an exceptionally opaque and expensive compound used as a white pigment and opacifier in papermaking.
+An exceptionally opaque compound used as a white pigment and opacifier in papermaking.
 Elemental titanium is a lustrous, lightweight, white metal with exceptional strength.
 See also ingredients of paper, opacity, pigment

 Tooth